 (See also Overview of Thrombotic Disorders Overview of Thrombotic Disorders In healthy people, homeostatic balance exists between procoagulant (clotting) forces and anticoagulant and fibrinolytic forces.
 Numerous genetic, acquired, and environmental factors can tip... read more .)

-Activated protein C (APC), in complex with protein S, degrades factors Va and VIIIa, thus inhibiting coagulation.
+Activated protein C (APC), in complex with protein S, degrades coagulation factors Va and VIIIa, thus inhibiting coagulation (see figure Pathways in blood coagulation Pathways in blood coagulation ).
 Any of several mutations to factor V make it resistant to inactivation by APC, increasing the tendency for thrombosis.

 Factor V Leiden as a single gene defect is present in about 5% of European populations, but it rarely occurs in native Asian or African populations.
-It is present in 20 to 60% of patients with spontaneous venous thrombosis.
+It is present in 20 to 60% of patients with "spontaneous" venous thrombosis.

-Anticoagulation with parenteral heparin or low molecular weight heparin, followed by oral warfarin, is used for venous thrombosis, or for prophylaxis for patients at increased thrombotic risk (eg, by immobilization, severe injury, surgery).
+Anticoagulation with parenteral heparin or low molecular weight heparin, followed by oral warfarin, is used for venous thrombosis or for prophylaxis for patients at increased thrombotic risk (eg, by immobilization, severe injury, surgery).